DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Techniques/Grand Finale (Beatrice).md

 # Grand Finale (Beatrice)

-NOTICE: Scripts like this were a major reason we created [[MGS Natlang]].
+NOTICE: Large scripts like this were a major reason we created [[MGS Natlang]].
 Needless to say, this page is deprecated!
-Just use `if`/`else` like a normal programming language!
+Just use [[if and else]] like a normal programming language!
 (To that point: converting this mess to natlang revealed a few redundant logic paths, even after multiple revisions of this flowchart!)

 ![flowchart of Beatrice's behavior](media/script-beatrice.png)